marcel-goldschen-ohm/NEU-337-Spring-2020/README.md

 * Jan-21-T: **Introduction to programming and Python.**
     * *Objectives:*
+        * You will appreciate the need for programming in modern neuroscience.
+        * You will be introduced to some good rules of thumb for programming.
         * You will be able to run Python code in the Jupyter notebook environemnt.
         * You will be able to associate values with appropriate variable types.
         * You will be able to index and iterate over arrays of values.